canjs/canjs/index.md

 ## can.Control `can.Control(classProps, prototypeProps)`

-[can.Control](http://javascriptmvc.com/docs.html#!can.Control) creates organized, memory-leak free, rapidly performing, stateful widgets.
-It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://javascriptmvc.com/docs.html#!can.route).
+[can.Control](http://donejs.com/docs.html#!can.Control) creates organized, memory-leak free, rapidly performing, stateful controls.
+It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://donejs.com/docs.html#!can.route).
 Its serves as both a traditional view and a traditional controller.